nsharma-01-star/Abstraction_API_Tango/README.md

 ## Findings of enhancements
 ### Process delta:
  * RepositoriesPicker modified to exclude repositories with multiple POM files - https://github.com/nsharma-01-star/Abstraction_API_Tango/blob/main/src/main/java/de/uni_koblenz/gorjatschev/applyingapis/RepositoriesPicker.java
+ * On filtering all the repositories with only one POM file, we are trying to exclude those repositories with multiple POM files, a case where multiple POM files are combined into one single POM file (https://github.com/nsharma-01-star/Abstraction_API_Tango/blob/main/output/output_images/thesis_quote.png).
+This might lead to dependency pairs which actually may not exist.
+So the strategy was to separate repositories with single POM file and multiple POM files.
+ * We noticed that repositories with single POM file are just 1111 while repositories with multiple POM files forms the majority of the dataset.
+And investigating repositories with multiple POM file will not make any difference when compared to the original results of the thesis.
+ * The strategy for this assignment was to investigate repositories with single POM file and we could find one of the four dependency pairs along with 3 new dependency pairs with this investigation.
+ * Our conclusion is that, projects with multiple POM files impact dependency/usage analysis.

 ### Output delta:
 * The code ran for 19 hour(s), 37 mintues(s) and 38 second(s).
 However, the following csv files were generated